The Harp in the South: 2014 stage script adaptation

-In 2013 & 2014 G.bod Theatre in association with NIDA Independent, developed a new adaptation of Ruth Park's original novel.
+In 2013 and 2014 G.bod Theatre in association with NIDA Independent, developed a new adaptation of Ruth Park's original novel.
 This was the first adaptation approved by Ruth Park's estate since 1949.
 An invited audience saw the development in progress, at NIDA, in both 2013 and 2014.
 The adaptation has yet to be staged.

 2018 stage adaptation

 Kate Mulvany adapted The Harp in the South, its prequel and sequel into a six-hour play over two-parts.
 It was first produced by the Sydney Theatre Company at the Roslyn Packer Theatre from August 2018, directed by Kip Williams.